davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 6.3.3 =

+* Updates to support integration with the Toastmost mobile app.
+* Voting tool fix to prevent caching of identifier

 = 6.3 =